 The yoga mat is the number one tool when it comes to practicing yoga.
 However, not all poses need an acupressure yoga mat.
 While driving, Pranayama can still be done.
 There is no need for large, expensive equipment like gyms.

 #9 Yoga improves focus

 Improving focus means improving memory, and this is precisely what happens in yoga.
 The more you meditate, the better focus you will have.
 If you are constantly trained to focus more, you will eventually improve our memory.

 #10 It decreases injury

-In this modern world, athletes, bodybuilders, power-lifters, and sports fanatics entrust their well-being in Yoga.
+In this modern world, athletes, bodybuilders, power-lifters, and sports fanatics entrust their well-being to Yoga.
 Since it not only improves flexibility and strength, a regular practice supplements athleticism, if you want to enhance your range of motion to reduce injury, you should consider doing it regularly.

-If you have been a gym lover since from the beginning and at the same time a novice to yoga, my suggestion is to combine both.
+Being a gym lover since from the beginning and at the same time a novice to yoga, my suggestion is to combine both.
 There is no harm to combining both.
 There is no hard and fast rule.
 It allows you to pick which one works for you.
 Both are the most popular fitness routines and can lead you to be fit and healthy, it is just all about the techniques and intensity.